 In this section we fix a complex structure $J$ on $M$ and consider the variation of K\"ahler metrics within the K\"ahler class $[\omega]$.
 Let $\mathcal{K}_\omega=\{\varphi\in C^\infty(M):\omega_\varphi=\omega+i\partial\bar{\partial}\varphi>0 \}$ be the space of K\"ahler potentials.
-Our moment maps will be derived by taking the derivative of the asymptotic expansion of Quillen metric with respect to K\"ahler potential $\varphi$.
-We start by recalling the results from \cite{eum2025partition}; see \textit{ibid.} for further details.
+Our moment maps will be derived by taking the derivative of the asymptotic expansion of the Quillen metric with respect to the K\"ahler potential $\varphi$.
+We start by recalling the results of \cite{eum2025partition}; see \textit{ibid.} for further details.